 A Kurdish Heirloom To Treasure

 By: Fargo Bcn Every family has an heirloom they hold dear.
 We cherish these physical objects because they represent a link to our past, a way to understand more about the people responsible for us being here today.
-From the tiniest object we can imagine to a headdress passed down to generations, a faded family photos to a long-cherished handwoven native garb heirlooms and the stories behind it can add life to a family tree.
+From the tiniest thing we can imagine to a headdress passed down to generations, faded family photos to long-cherished handwoven native garb heirlooms, the stories behind it can add life to a family tree.
 Incorporating heirlooms into family gatherings can be a powerful way to get loved ones to open up and share stories about relatives, past and present.

-Coming from a culture where I trace my ancestry from the native Igorots of Bontoc tribe, I learned from my grandparents the importance of family heirlooms and how it should be valued.
-It’s not only a family tradition to be treasured but it speaks more about our heritage and identity as a unique mountain people.
+Coming from a culture where I trace my ancestry from the native Igorots of the Bontoc tribe, I learned from my grandparents the importance of family heirlooms and how they should be valued.
+It’s not only a family tradition to be treasured but also speaks more about our heritage and identity as unique mountain people.
 Every single heirloom has a story waiting to be told.
-It’s our belief that heirlooms sold or given outside the family clan will bring curse or bad luck to the family.
-I believe many from my people still keep that belief until today.
+We believe that heirlooms sold or given outside the family clan will bring curses or bad luck to the family.
+I believe many of my people still keep that belief today.
 But what about acquiring a precious family heirloom from a family you don’t come from?
-Where you don’t have any trace of connection, how would you accept it?
+How would you accept it if you don’t have any connection trace?
 How would you even react to it?